spyrossak/TR24-Smart-Spaces-Hands-on-Lab/README.md

 Please follow these steps:

 1. Logged into your laptop using your Microsoft credentials, access the private Smart Building repository on the [Azure-Samples website](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding).
-Either download `SmartBuildingSimulatorBinaries.zip` from the `/Simulator/binaries` folder and unzip it, or, optionally, use Git to clone the entire project to your laptop and build SimulatedSensors.Windows.sln using Visual Studio.
+Either download `SmartBuildingSimulatorBinaries.zip` from the `/Simulator/binaries` folder and unzip it, or, optionally, use Git to clone the entire project to your laptop and build `SimulatedSensors.Windows.sln` using Visual Studio.
 2. Read through the [readme.md](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding/blob/master/Simulator/readme.md) file in the Simulator folder to get an understanding of what the Simulator does.
-2. Launch `SimulatedSensors.Windows.exe` and follow the steps in the `readme.md` file to
+3. Launch `SimulatedSensors.Windows.exe` and follow the steps in the [readme.md](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding/blob/master/Simulator/readme.md) file to
-    - Get the connection string for TR24SmartBuildingHub
+    - Get the connection string for `TR24SmartBuildingHub`
-    - Get the connection string for TR24SmartBuildingDB
+    - Get the connection string for `TR24SmartBuildingDB`
     - Find a DeviceId registered in the IoT Hub
-    - Enter data into the simulator text fields
+    - Select names for the simulator text fields from the drop-down menus
     - Send data and verify it is being received by the IoT Hub

     When prompted to enter data in the Simulator, use the following:

-    - **IoT Connnection String**: {TR24SmartBuildingHub Connection String}<br>
+    - **IoT Connection String**: `{TR24SmartBuildingHub Connection String}`<br>
-    - **SQL Connection String**: {TR24SmartBuildingDB Connection String}<br>
+    - **SQL Connection String**: `{TR24SmartBuildingDB Connection String}`<br>
-    - **GatewayName**: Select {Init}GatewayName from the drop-down list of available GatewayNames<br>
+    - **GatewayName**: Select `{Alias}Gateway` from the drop-down list of available GatewayNames<br>
     - **DeviceName**: Select from drop-down list<br>
     - **ObjectType**: Select from drop-down list <br>
     - **Instance**: Select from drop-down list <br>